When to start training your retriever to hunt

 Hunting dog training age 5-6 months

-Around the 5–6-month age, your dog is ready to learn formal obedience.
+You should start obedience training for SIT and HERE when your pup is around 3 months old, but around the 5–6-month age, your dog is ready to learn formal obedience.

 Obedience is always the first step.
 All our programs here at Otter Tail Kennels begin with obedience.
 In my opinion, a dog can never have too much obedience training.
 It is the foundation on which all other training will rest.
 Even older dogs can benefit from obedience tune up drills.